A guide to the top Zendesk products in 2026

 How to connect your Zendesk products with AI

-This is where a smart AI platform can make a massive difference.
-Instead of trying to patch together the limited, built-in features of each product, you can add an intelligent layer that sits on top of your entire Zendesk setup.
+This is where a smart AI platform can provide a helpful addition to your toolkit.
+You can add an intelligent layer that works alongside your entire Zendesk setup to further enhance efficiency.

-- Bring all your knowledge together: The eesel AI integration for Zendesk connects to all your Zendesk products, including Support tickets and Guide articles.
-But it also connects to your external knowledge sources like Confluence, Google Docs, Notion, and Slack.
-It learns from everything instantly, creating a single source of truth for your agents and your AI.
+- Bring your knowledge together: The eesel AI integration for Zendesk connects to your Zendesk products, including Support and Guide.
+It can also connect to external sources like Confluence, Google Docs, Notion, and Slack to help create a unified knowledge source for your team.

 Wrapping up: Choose the right Zendesk products, then make them smarter

-Once you have your Zendesk foundation in place, the smartest next move is to connect it all with an AI layer that unifies your knowledge and automates your workflows.
+Once you have your Zendesk foundation in place, consider how an AI layer can help unify your knowledge and further automate your workflows.

-Ready to see how AI can tie your Zendesk products together and automate your support?
-Start your free eesel AI trial and see it in action in minutes.
+Ready to see how AI can complement your Zendesk products and support your team?
+Start your free eesel AI trial and see it in action in minutes.---

 Frequently asked questions